 This topic came up a while back in an online Bible study I am doing on Matthew, and it has come up again today on the topic of forgiveness.
 One of my strongest bents toward sin is to want to hurt people back when they hurt me.
 And to want to get overly emotional in my anger against people.
 It is something I have been fighting with God’s help for 34 years now of walking with Christ.
-Over the years, I have heard so much good teaching on this and I developed this list on “How to Overcome Anger and Hurt” (and forgive others) over the years, gleaning from various Bible verses and teachers.
-I want to memorialize this here on my poorly followed blog for my own remembrance, and to share with some friends from my present study who have asked me to share this.
+Over the years, I have heard so much good teaching on this and I developed this list on “How to Overcome Anger and Hurt” (and forgive others) gleaning from various Bible verses and teachers.
+I want to memorialize this here on my blog for my own remembrance, and to share with some friends from my present study who have asked me to share this.

 How to Overcome Anger and Hurt